 Day 3 of my 12-day Rail Europe tour: Strasbourg.
 Specifically, one day in Strasbourg.

 It’s no wonder why, after a day in this city, I’m declaring Strasbourg to be quite possibly the most picturesque city in all of Europe!
 In this article, I invite you to read on and discover why.

-We arrived by rip roaring high speed train from Paris right into the middle of the city at about 11am and caught a city tram from the train station to our oh so quaint hotel, the ‘romantik’ Hotel Beaucour.
+We arrived by rip-roaring high speed train from Paris right into the middle of the city at about 11am.

 About €1.70 will get you a one-way ticket from the train station that will transport you into the pages of a story book.

-Strasbourg is the capital of the Alsace and is the seat of the European Court of Human Rights, European Parliament and many other governing bodies.
+As the capital of the Alsace, you will even get the chance to see the European Court of Human Rights, European Parliament and many other governing bodies.
 A Kiwi or Aussie can be forgiven for twirling in circles with their jaw open at the history of this place.
 It was permanently settled over 3000 years ago!

-Around every corner is a photo opportunity and I hardly stopped clicking for an entire day.
+Around every corner is a photo opportunity, and I hardly stopped clicking for an entire day.
 All these activities are truly not enough for one day, so better have a longer stay here.